-If you are considering travel to the city, be extremely cautious, stay clear of crowds and avoid MTR stations, since they have become flash points for violent clashes and be particularly mindful at night.
+If you are considering travel to the city, stay clear of crowds and avoid MTR stations, since they have become flash points for violent clashes and be particularly mindful at night.
 If you no longer wish to travel to Hong Kong, many airlines are issuing refund waivers or the ability to change dates.

 Hong Kong is in the midst of change, as China seeks to gain a stronger political grip on the special administrative region, which puts the SAR in Hong Kong’s official title.
 Recent government proposals and emergency powers to extend Beijing’s power in Hong Kong have caused outrage amongst locals.
 The outrage toward Beijing and new Hong Kong Police powers has lead to large scale protests around government buildings and an expanding range of the city, including the airport.

 Naturally, all of the above has people wondering if it’s safe to visit Hong Kong right now.
-The short answer: mostly yes for tourists, but life in Hong Kong is no longer simple and care must be paid at every juncture.
-With all the transit disruptions and street closures, it may not be all that fun to visit either.
+The short answer: mostly yes for tourists, but life in Hong Kong is no longer simple and care must be paid to avoid flash points of conflict.

 First, Let’s recap the last few weeks.